-The California legislature established the Contractors State License Board (CSLB) in 1929 as the Contractors' License Bureau under the Department of Professional and Vocational Standards.
+The California legislature established CSLB in 1929 as the Contractors' License Bureau under the Department of Professional and Vocational Standards.
 Today, CSLB is part of the Department of Consumer Affairs (Department or DCA).

 The CSLB is responsible for licensing and regulating California's construction industry.
 Today, there are over 282,000 licensed contractors in the state.